Signs of Autism

 Every individual on the spectrum has their own communication skills and style.
 Some individuals show no perceptible symptoms while others may not verbalize at all.
 An individual may display the following symptoms related to language:

 An individual’s behavior relays a wealth of information about an individual’s development.
 Autism is a diagnosis of behaviors.
-Some individuals will experiences all of these symptoms and some only a few, but behavior is key to autism diagnosis and intervention.
+Some individuals will experience all of these symptoms and some only a few, but behavior is key to autism diagnosis and intervention.
 An individual may display the following symptoms related to behavior:

 The Kennedy Kreiger Institute has produced a video showing some of the early signs of autism.
 The video shows both neuro-typical and neuro-diverse children to explain the developmental milestones.